-- effective date or a later date, as determined appropriate by the Exchange on a case by case basis, based on the circumstances of the cancellation or termination. - (5) In the case of a termination in accordance with subdivision (b)(1) of this section, the last day of QHP coverage shall be the last day of eligibility, as described in Section 6496(k) unless the individual requests an earlier termination effective date per subdivision (a) of this section. - (6) In the case of a termination in accordance with subdivision (b)(2)(A) of this section, the last day of coverage shall be the last day of the first month of the three-month grace period. - (7) In the case of a termination in accordance with subdivision (b)(2)(B) of this section, the last day of coverage shall be consistent with existing California laws regarding grace periods. - (8) In the case of a termination in accordance with subdivision (b)(5) of this section, the last day of coverage in an enrollee's prior QHP shall be the day before the effective date of coverage in his or her new QHP, including any retroactive enrollments effectuated under Section 6504(h)(4) when an enrollee is granted a special enrollment period to change QHPs with a retroactive coverage effective date. - (9) In the case of a cancellation of enrollment in accordance with subdivision (b)(6) of this section, the Exchange may cancel the enrollee's enrollment upon its determination that the enrollment was performed without the enrollee's knowledge or consent.
-The cancellation date shall be the original coverage effective date. - (10) In the case of a termination due to the enrollee's death, the last day of coverage is the date of death. - (11) In cases of retroactive termination dates, the Exchange shall ensure that: - (A) The enrollee receives the APTC and CSR for which he or she is determined eligible; - (B) The enrollee is refunded any excess premiums paid or out-of-pocket payments made by or for the enrollee for covered benefits and services, including prescription drugs, incurred after the retroactive termination date; - (C) The enrollee's premium and cost sharing are adjusted to reflect the enrollee's obligations under the new QHP, if applicable; and
+(5) In the case of a termination in accordance with subdivision (b)(1) of this section, the last day of QHP coverage shall be the last day of eligibility, as described in Section 6496(k) unless the individual requests an earlier termination effective date per subdivision (a) of this section.

+(6) In the case of a termination in accordance with subdivision (b)(2)(A) of this section, the last day of coverage shall be the last day of the first month of the three-month grace period.
+(7) In the case of a termination in accordance with subdivision (b)(2)(B) of this section, the last day of coverage shall be consistent with existing California laws regarding grace periods.
+(8) In the case of a termination in accordance with subdivision (b)(5) of this section, the last day of coverage in an enrollee's prior QHP shall be the day before the effective date of coverage in his or her new QHP, including any retroactive enrollments effectuated under Section 6504(h)(4) when an enrollee is granted a special enrollment period to change QHPs with a retroactive coverage effective date.

+(9) In the case of a cancellation of enrollment in accordance with subdivision (b)(6) of this section, the Exchange may cancel the enrollee's enrollment upon its determination that the enrollment was performed without the enrollee's knowledge or consent.
+The cancellation date shall be the original coverage effective date.

+(10) In the case of a termination due to the enrollee's death, the last day of coverage is the date of death.

+(11) In cases of retroactive termination dates, the Exchange shall ensure that:

+(A) The enrollee receives the APTC and CSR for which he or she is determined eligible;

+(B) The enrollee is refunded any premiums owed to the enrollee by the QHP issuer after the retroactive termination date;